Dr. Hardy's Family Medicines, Cornish Flat, New Hampshire

 In the 1950s, the Hunt family sold the business to Milton Sklar of Claremont, who contracted with Kenneth Hunt to continue manufacturing of the salve.

-In 1965, the business was sold to Claremont florist Robert LaClair.
+In 1965, the business was sold to retired Cornish road agent Robert LaClair.

-I do not believe the product is still being made today, in 2011.
+I do not believe the product is still being made today.

 This full-label, full contents bottle and its box were found in the store display box shown above.